csc7/PP4_CI_WQCS/README.md

 The following are testing of User Stories previously described above:
 <br><br>

-1. As a user, I want to find a responsive website, so I can access it in any device without having the content affected.
+1. As a user, I want to have a description of the site with instructions, so I know how to use it and refer to them if needed.

 | FEATURE | ACTION | EXPECTED RESULT | ACTUAL RESULT |
 | --- | --- | --- | --- |